Cape Perpetua Visitor Center

-The Cape Perpetua Visitor Center, in the heart of the Cape Perpetua Scenic Area has a phenomenal view of the ocean from inside, and from the wheel-chair accessible deck.
-Open seven days a week most of the year, a variety of short movies are shown in the theatre, and Center staff can answer questions and help you plan your trip.
-Interpretive programs and guided walks are available in the summer.
+The Cape Perpetua Visitor Center, in the heart of the Cape Perpetua Scenic Area has a phenomenal view of the ocean from inside, and from the wheelchair accessible deck.
+Open seven days a week most of the year, the visitor center staff can answer questions and help you plan your trip.
+Daily interpretive programs including short movies and guided hikes are available in the summer.
 A Discover Your Northwest bookstore sells books, postcards, and a variety of unique souvenirs.

 Visitor Center Activities